 By Christina Volpe

-Christina Volpe is a public historian with an MA in Public History from Central Connecticut State University where she focused on digital curation and historic preservation.
-Christina serves as Curator of The Barnes Museum in Southington, Connecticut.
+Christina Volpe is a public historian and Ph.D.
+Candidate at Salve Regina University.
+She holds an MA in public history from Central Connecticut State University where she focused on digital curation and historic preservation.
+Christina serves as curator of The Barnes Museum in Southington, Connecticut.